 Not all these efforts have the same aim, and with the ever-maturing taxonomy of all things open it’s important to know what model is best suited for the situation.
 But, what we’re interested in is community building.
-The most basic distinction we can make is the difference between the two often-thrown around terms crowdsourcing and open source, as David and Chris each wrote here and here, respectively.
+The most basic distinction we can make is the difference between the two often-thrown around terms crowdsourcing and open source.

 This is where the real work and next frontier for practitioners exists.
 It’s not just technology, press releases, or prize money.
 Rather, it’s the overall strategy, design, and message of the platform (loosely defined) constructed and carried out as a coherent method for creating and engaging a community.

 There are some things to pay attention to here.
 They might be brushed off as questions and challenges, but more importantly they’re opportunities to do things well.

 - Is what we’re asking of the community in line with interest and ability?